collapsed-stacks/atheism/questions/2401/what-does-exist-mean-when-we-say-god-does-not-exist.md

 - posted by: [user unknown](https://stackexchange.com/users/-1/992-user-unknown) on 2011-02-23
 - score: 0

-<p>It is, as so often, a question of language.
-We use the term 'exists' in multiple ways, which are close enough to be confused, but not close enough to build a sharp definition. </p>
+It is, as so often, a question of language.
+We use the term 'exists' in multiple ways, which are close enough to be confused, but not close enough to build a sharp definition.

-<p>L. Wittgenstein made an example with games.
+L. Wittgenstein made an example with games.
 You have games like chess and bridge on the one side, and sport games like football and olympic games on the other side.
-You have children, playing the game of 'mum and dad' and so on. </p>
+You have children, playing the game of 'mum and dad' and so on.

-<p>If you focus on a subset it seems, as if a sharp definition is possible, but if you try to get everything below a common subset, it's not possible.
-They are related here and there but don't build an intersection, which is the core of 'game'. </p>
+If you focus on a subset it seems, as if a sharp definition is possible, but if you try to get everything below a common subset, it's not possible.
+They are related here and there but don't build an intersection, which is the core of 'game'.

-<p>And so the word 'existence'.
+And so the word 'existence'.
 For some things to exists we would ask for evidence in a physical sense, for measurements (is there some poison in the food?).
 But what about the fore-mentioned terms 'love', 'nothing', 'the number 5', 'Brazil (the country)' or 'the value of 5 $'?
 Does Brazil exist?
 Can you prove it?
 If people stop to believe in Brazil - will it still exist?
 With no taxpayers, no army, no diplomatic exchange it will collapse.
-So it is a shared fantasy - but isn't it more real than god? </p>
+So it is a shared fantasy - but isn't it more real than god?

-<p>I would say so, because it is more robust against doubt.
-If millions and millions of people would agree, that Brazil is just a convention, and that it doesn't exist without people believing in it, people could still practice the cult of Brazil, raise it's flag, sing the hymn, form a national football team. </p>
+I would say so, because it is more robust against doubt.
+If millions and millions of people would agree, that Brazil is just a convention, and that it doesn't exist without people believing in it, people could still practice the cult of Brazil, raise it's flag, sing the hymn, form a national football team.

-<p>In contrast religious people believe that god exists beyond their belief.
-Some believe they are thrown into hell if they don't believe. </p>
+In contrast religious people believe that god exists beyond their belief.
+Some believe they are thrown into hell if they don't believe.

-<p>Back to the topic: The problem here is to expect, that there is a sharp definition of the word 'exist' which means the same in every case.
-If you can loosen that expectation the problem smoothly vanishes at the horizon, which doesn't exist. :) </p>
+Back to the topic: The problem here is to expect, that there is a sharp definition of the word 'exist' which means the same in every case.
+If you can loosen that expectation the problem smoothly vanishes at the horizon, which doesn't exist. :)